-A general pediatrician treats all types of infectious childhood diseases including mumps, measles and chicken pox.
+A general pediatrician treats all types of infectious childhood diseases, including mumps, measles and chicken pox.
 During the course of a regular workday, a doctor deals with matters ranging from a case of acne to a child's ongoing battle with muscular dystrophy.
-Many of their patients have yet to develop communication skills; therefore, the physician must be able to provide a diagnosis based on visual and auditory.
+Many of their patients have yet to develop communication skills; therefore, physicians must be able to provide a diagnosis based on visual and auditory indicators.

 Most general pediatricians work in family health practices.
 HMOs and children's hospitals hire the majority of pediatricians, with smaller private pediatric clinics being the second largest employer.

 Most pediatricians work more than full-time, usually around 60 hours per week.
 Those who work in hospitals or clinics should often work in shift rotations and on an on-call basis.
 Even general pediatricians in private practice are often called in to consult with hospital doctors when one of their regular patients is brought in as an emergency patient.

 Common General Pediatrician Duties